-During the well construction period the groundwater flow and solute transport model will be updated annually, if the data collected suggests that updates are needed.
-As a result, the model may be updated prior to remedy implementation to evaluate potential impacts of data collected during construction on the currently proposed base remedy design performance.
+During the remedy well construction and testing period, the geochemical, groundwater flow and solute transport models will be updated annually to evaluate potential impacts of data collected during construction on the currently proposed base remedy design performance.
 This model update schedule will allow for data from multiple wells to be considered and integrated into the groundwater flow and solute transport model on a wider areal basis rather than on a well-by-well basis.
-Data collected during the well installation period will focus on specific hydrogeologic data and Cr(VI) data as described below.
+Examples of how data collected during the well installation period will focus on specific hydrogeologic data and Cr(VI) data are described below:

-- Lithologic Descriptions: Lithologic descriptions that are logged from each borehole based on the visual inspection of the retrieved core or the drill cuttings will be collected.
+Lithologic Descriptions: Lithologic descriptions that are logged from each borehole based on the visual inspection of the retrieved core or the drill cuttings will be collected.
 Additional soil samples at select wells will be collected for analysis of physical properties.
-By comparing multiple borehole lithologic descriptions and available physical property data, local stratigraphy will be assessed to better identify any potential key continuous hydrogeologic features that can be incorporated into the groundwater flow model during the update and recalibration process. - Saturated Aquifer Thickness: During well installation, the saturated aquifer thickness at each well will be determined by observing where both the water table and bedrock contact are encountered.
+By comparing multiple borehole lithologic descriptions and available physical property data, local stratigraphy will be assessed to better identify any potential key continuous hydrogeologic features that can be incorporated into the groundwater flow model during the update and recalibration process.

+Saturated Aquifer Thickness: During well installation, the saturated aquifer thickness at each well will be determined by observing where both the water table and bedrock contact are encountered.
 This data can be utilized to refine the structure of the regional groundwater flow model and then be transferred into the submodel.
-The current model structure was interpolated from available monitoring well points and can be refined with additional data points to better represent the geologic structure. - Hydraulic Conductivity/Transmissivity: Constant rate and step rate aquifer tests will be conducted at select locations and the recorded data can be utilized to calculate approximate hydraulic conductivity / transmissivity data.
+The current model structure was interpolated from available monitoring well points and boring logs, and can be refined with additional data points to better represent the geologic structure.
+The new borehole/well information will be incorporated by first verifying the model structure in the area (alluvial aquifer and bedrock contact) and then aquifer properties gained from well testing will be assessed.

+Hydraulic Conductivity/Transmissivity: Constant rate and step rate aquifer tests will be conducted at select locations and the recorded data can be utilized to calculate approximate hydraulic conductivity / transmissivity data.
+The vertical and lateral distributions of hydraulic conductivity values will be used to guide hydraulic conductivity values during the calibration process.
+Depending on the distribution, hydraulic conductivity values may be averaged or used directly.
+Although the current model layers do not correspond to specific hydrostratigraphy units in the heterogeneous alluvial aquifer, generalizations can still be made using the available hydraulic conductivity data to produce a representative hydraulic conductivity distribution.
 The approximate spatial distribution of this data can be incorporated into the regional groundwater flow model during the model update and recalibration process.
 Any potential changes will be carried through in the submodel for future transport run simulations.

-Hexavalent chromium distribution: Groundwater samples will be collected and analyzed from the existing monitoring well network during the well installation period.
+Hexavalent chromium distribution: Groundwater samples will be collected and analyzed from the existing monitoring well network, as well as newly installed wells, during the well installation period.
 Cr(VI) data will be utilized to update the Cr(VI) plume distribution in the solute transport model for subsequent transport simulations to evaluate the remedy design.
 The VAS Cr(VI) data collected during well installation and testing will not be utilized to update the Cr(VI) plume distribution as this data is qualitative screening level data.